 What’s at Stake Today

-Women are typically paid less than men when they work full time — and they’re also more likely to work part time or take time out for caregiving.
-That means they have less saved when they retire.
-The law protects spousal rights in traditional pensions — but those have largely been replaced by 401(k)-type plans that lack spousal protections.
-And most part-time workers do not have access to a retirement savings plan at work.
+Women are overrepresented in poorly paid jobs.
+Women, and especially women of color, are typically paid less than men when they work full time—and pay gaps are even larger for women of color.
+Women are also more likely to work part time or take time out for caregiving.
+This means that women have a harder time putting money aside for retirement–resulting in smaller pensions and fewer savings when they retire.
+Women are also more likely to rely on a spouse’s pension or retirement savings than men.
+The law protects spousal rights in traditional pensions—but those have largely been replaced by 401(k)-type plans that lack spousal protections, even though retirement savings may be one of the biggest assets in a marriage.

 What Is NWLC Doing?